cloudflare/cloudflare-docs/content/ddos-protection/managed-rulesets/network/configure-api.md

 ---
 title: Configure the Managed Ruleset via API
 pcx-content-type: concept
-order: 2
+weight: 3
+meta:
+  title: Configure Network-layer DDoS Attack Protection via API
 ---

 # Configure Network-layer DDoS Attack Protection via API

-Configure the Cloudflare Network-layer DDoS Attack Protection Managed Ruleset by defining overrides at the account level using the [Rulesets API](https://developers.cloudflare.com/ruleset-engine/rulesets-api).
+Configure the Cloudflare Network-layer DDoS Attack Protection Managed Ruleset by defining overrides at the account level using the [Rulesets API](/ruleset-engine/rulesets-api).

 Each account has the Network-layer DDoS Attack Protection Managed Ruleset enabled by default.
 This means that you do not need to deploy the Managed Ruleset to the `ddos_l4` phase entry point ruleset explicitly.
 You only have to create a rule in the phase entry point to deploy the Managed Ruleset if you need to configure overrides.